 Odin thanked Baugi for his help, shifted his shape into that of a snake, and crawled into the hole.
 Baugi stabbed after him with the auger, but Odin made it through just in time.

 Once inside, Odin assumed the form of a charming young man and made his way to where the giantess Suttungr’s daughter Grunlöd guarded the mead.
 The giantess Grunlöd was lonely and Odin managed to win her favor and secured a promise from her that, if he would sleep with her for three nights, she would grant him three sips of the mead.
-After the third night, Odin went to the mead, which was in three vats, and consumed the contents of each vat in a single draught.
+After the third night, Odin went to the mead, which was in three vats to have his three sips.
+To the giant dismay, each sip Odin took consumed the whole contents of a vat, and so the Allfather drank all of Kvasir's mead.

 It is said that all bad and mediocre poets and scholars gained their pitiful abilities because of the mead urinated by Odin, while the true poets and scholars are those to whom Odin dispenses his mead personally and with care.